MacsiDigital/laravel-api-client/README.md

     // Should return raw responses and not models/resultsets protected $raw = false;

-    // Shoule we throw exceptions in cases where a server error occurs protected $throwExceptionsIfRaw = false;
+    // Should we throw exceptions in cases where a server error occurs protected $throwExceptionsIfRaw = false;

     // Should results be paginated by default.